LorenzoRappuoli/LorenzoRappuoli/README.md

 # Hi, I'm Lorenzo 👋

 ## About Me
+- 📚 CS and Management Engineer
-- 🧑‍💻 BI & Data Specialist
+- 🧑‍💻 Currently working as BI & Data Specialist in BIP, a management consulting firm
 - 🎂 Born in 1993
 - 🏠 Living in Italy
 - 🚀 Worked in Reply and EY as a Senior Data Consultant
-- 📚 Currently working at BIP, a management consulting firm
 - 🌱 Learning new technologies and improving my programming skills

 ## Interests